 Some patients with paroxysmal atrial fibrillation (the type that comes and goes, as compared to persistent atrial fibrillation, which can stay for more than a week) also have right atrial flutter.
 Right atrial flutter results from a “short circuit” in the right atrium and causes symptoms that are very similar to the symptoms of atrial fibrillation.
 Most patients cannot tell the difference between atrial fibrillation and atrial flutter.

 Make an Appointment

 The Arrhythmia Program at the University of Michigan has been a national and international leader in the treatment of atrial fibrillation for more than 30 years.
-To schedule an appointment to discuss your heart arrhythmia or other cardiovascular condition, call us at 888-287-1082, email us at CVCCallCtr@med.umich.edu, Visit our Make an Appointment page for more information about what to expect when you call us.
+To schedule an appointment to discuss your heart arrhythmia or other cardiovascular condition, call us at 888-287-1082 or email us at CVCCallCtr@med.umich.edu.
+Visit our Make an Appointment page for more information about what to expect when you call us.